 State assessments began in 1990; results for each participating state may be found using the State Profiles tool.
 The Trial Urban District Assessment (TUDA) is a multiyear study of the feasibility of a trial district-level NAEP in selected urban districts that is supported by federal appropriations authorized under the No Child Left Behind Act.
 The first TUDA took place in conjunction with the 2002 state NAEP reading and writing assessments.
-TUDA again took place in 2003, 2005, 2007, 2009, 2011, 2013, and is scheduled for 2015.
+TUDA again took place in 2003, 2005, 2007, 2009, 2011, 2013, and 2015.

 The long-term trend (LTT) assessments are given at the national level only, and are administered in a manner that is very different from that used for main NAEP assessments.
 LTT reports results in mathematics and reading that present trend since the 1970s, and are given every four years.
 Find out more about how the long-term trend assessments differ from the main assessments.